hiskoh/GBFS-NOW/README.md

 # GBFS-NOW

-This QGIS plug-in performs everything from acquisition to display of GBFS data.
+GBFS-NOW is a QGIS plugin for displaying GBFS data.
+GBFS(General Bikeshare Feed Specification) is the open data standard for shared mobility.
+Many shared mobility operators publish their data under this standard.
-GBFS (General Bikeshare Feed Specification) is an international standard for micromobility data, and many shared mobility operators publish their data under this standard.The GBFS data specification is available on Github.
+The GBFS data specification is available on Github.

 https://github.com/NABSA/gbfs